quantumghent/TensorTutorials/lectures/2-MatrixProductStates/InfiniteMPS.md

 ```

 Taking the
-limit of this spectral dexomposition, it follows that the infinite product of transfer matrices reduces
+limit of this spectral decomposition, it follows that the infinite product of transfer matrices reduces
 to a projector onto the fixed points corresponding to the leading eigenvalue $\lambda_0$,

 ```{image} /_static/InfiniteMPS/tmLimit.svg